Spacetime Dimensionality from de Sitter Entropy: Acknowledgement

-\paragraph*{Acknowledgments:} We are thankful to G.~Gibbons, C.~Hull, A.~Iglesias, E.~Joung, M.~Kleban, D.~Klemm, L.~Lopez, M.~Porrati, A.~Sagnotti, L.~Sorbo and M.~Taronna for useful discussions.
-AM would like to thank for the hospitality of the HECAP section of ASICTP, Trieste, where part of this work was done.
-RR was supported in part by Scuola Normale Superiore, by INFN and by the ERC Advanced Investigator Grant no.\,226455 ``Supersymmetry, Quantum Gravity and Gauge Fields" (SUPERFIELDS).
+We are grateful to G.~Gibbons, C.~Hull, A.~Iglesias, E.~Joung, M.~Kleban, D.~Klemm, L.~Lopez, M.~Porrati, A.~Sagnotti, L.~Sorbo and M.~Taronna for useful discussions.
+AM and RR are thankful for the kind hospitality respectively of the HECAP section of ASICTP, Trieste, where part of this work was done, and the Centre of Theoretical Physics at Tomsk State Pedagogical University during the conference QFTG'14.
+At the time of this work, RR was supported in part by Scuola Normale Superiore, by INFN and by the ERC Advanced Investigator Grant no.\,226455 ``Supersymmetry, Quantum Gravity and Gauge Fields" (SUPERFIELDS). \end{multicols}